PtFEM/PtFEM.jl/README.md

 Examples are in the examples/... and notebooks/... subdirectories.
 Currently the notebooks are just initial examples (and might not always work) until the structure of the toolkit gels.

 Initial focus has been on chapters 4 and 5 of PtFEM in order to figure out how to best structure the toolkit.
+At this point chapter 4 is mostly done.

 Please note that no timeline is set when this work in progress will be finished.